Impact assessment in Nunavik

 In Nunavik, up to four impact assessment procedures may be applicable to development projects:

-The KEAC is concerned that, for some development projects in Nunavik, as many as four impact assessment procedures may be applicable.
+The KEAC is concerned that, for some development projects in Nunavik, many impact assessment procedures may be applicable.
 The KEAC monitors the implementation of these procedures by the responsible review bodies and, over the years, has prepared feedback on the topic:

 Consideration for Social Impacts